Kanty20/zadanie1/README.md

 # First project

 VHDL project to learn about Evaluation Kit AC701 Artix7.
-The projects shows the control of buttons and blinking leds in different frequencies.
+Blinking diode with a frequency of 50 Hz.
+Operation of the button - after pressing the frequency decreases 2 times (6 possibilities 50,25,12.5,6.25,3.12,1.06 Hz after reaching the lowest and pressing the button again the highest frequency is set).
+Implementation of binary counter presented on 4 LEDs (or more if there will be resources) counter counts the number of presses of the button to change the frequency (modulo 15).
+Operation of reset button which sets the initial settings.
 In addition, a differential clock is included in program.

 ## Contents:
 - [Information about board](#information)